Naturalisation

 The President of the Republic shall issue a certificate of naturalisation attesting the acquisition of Hungarian citizenship.
 Subsequently, the applicant must take a citizenship oath or pledge of allegiance, for which the mayor of the district of their residence shall send the invitation.[13]
 The naturalised person shall acquire Hungarian citizenship on the date of taking the oath or pledge of allegiance.

-In practice, the applicant has to wait a long period – normally at least one year – to be issued a decision.
 Since the decision on granting citizenship is not administrative, it cannot be appealed, nor can judicial review be mounted against the decision.
-Therefore, the procedure for naturalisation lacks the provision of information and the most basic procedural safeguards of transparency, accountability and fairness.[11]
+Therefore, the procedure for naturalisation lacks the provision of information and the most basic procedural safeguards of transparency, accountability and fairness.[14]
 The experience of the Menedék Association confirms the aforementioned.
 According to the association, besides some positive decisions, several applications from applicants with substantially similar background were rejected in the last years.
 In January 2020 some rejected applicants submitted complaints to the Ombudsman objecting the lack of reasoning provided by the Government Office.
 As a result of the procedure, the Office of the Commissioner for Fundamental Rights of Hungary issued a decision pointing out a few reasons why the applicants’ petitions were rejected.
 This positive development did not last for long though.
-As per information provided by the Menedék Association, in the following months the Ombudsman rejected the complaints, claiming to be unable to review the procedure of the President of the Republic – despite that these complaints concerned the procedure prior to the President’s decision.
+As per information provided by the Menedék Association, in the following months, the Ombudsman rejected the complaints, claiming to be unable to review the procedure of the President of the Republic – despite that these complaints concerned the procedure prior to the President’s decision.
 Furthermore, the Ombudsman pointed out that further complaints submitted by the applicant, would be rejected without an in-merit examination.

-Refugee children and children having been granted subsidiary protection who were born in Hungary and did not obtain their parents’ citizenship by birth might obtain Hungarian citizenship by declaration taken five years after their birth under the Citizenship Act provided that their parents had a Hungarian domicile at the time of their birth.[13]
-As opposed to the naturalisation procedure described above, if the Government Office of Budapest rejects the declaration the applicant has the possibility to request a judicial review.[14]
+Refugee children and children having been granted subsidiary protection who were born in Hungary and did not obtain their parents’ citizenship by birth might obtain Hungarian citizenship by declaration taken five years after their birth under the Citizenship Act provided that their parents had a Hungarian domicile at the time of their birth.[15]
+As opposed to the naturalisation procedure described above, if the Government Office of Budapest rejects the declaration the applicant has the possibility to request a judicial review.[16]
 One declaration submitted in 2020 was rejected a year later.
 The HHC represented an applicant child whose application was submitted in 2020 but was rejected in December 2022.
-Menedék Association reported that the application for citizenship by declaration of a child of refugee parents was rejected t in 2022, as, according to the Government Office, the child might obtain the citizenship of his mother, based on the law in effect in the country of origin.
-As the parents of the child are refugees, they refuse to contact the authorities of their country of origin.[15]
+Menedék Association reported that the application for citizenship by declaration of a child of refugee parents was rejected in 2022, as, according to the Government Office, the child might obtain the citizenship of his mother, based on the law in effect in the country of origin.
+As the parents of the child are refugees, they refuse to contact the authorities of their country of origin.[17]
 The pattern seems to show that the government office would consider eligible only the children of recognised stateless parents, even though the Citizenship Act does not mention such criteria.
-This raises serious problems, since contacting the authorities of the country of origin in order to prove that the child did not obtain citizenship might even result in the loss of refugee status.
-[16] According to data provided by the Government Office of Budapest, no child was granted citizenship by declaration.[17]
+This raises serious problems, since contacting the authorities of the country of origin in order to prove that the child did not obtain citizenship might even result in the loss of refugee status.[18]
+The Government Office of Budapest pointed out in their comments sent to this report that refugee parents were not encouraged to contact the authorities in their country of origin.
+They added that if possible, the Government Office would itself contact the Embassies of the countries concerned or the relevant department of the Ministry of Justice for information on the rules governing the acquisition of nationality in the country of origin.
+The Government Office also highlights that the issue of statelessness was indeed a problem in this procedure, as it was not regulated by law.
+This was resolved by the amendment made to Act LV of 1993 on Hungarian Citizenship, which entered into force on 1 July 2023, according to which, if the child themselves become stateless – regardless of the status of the parents or their citizenship – they can acquire Hungarian citizenship by declaration.[19]
+According to data provided by the Government Office of Budapest, no child was granted citizenship by declaration in 2023.[20]

-In 2022, 84 beneficiaries of international protection applied for Hungarian citizenship (55 refugees and 29 beneficiaries of subsidiary protection).
-In the same year, 14 refugees (6 Afghan, 1 Ethiopian, 3 Iranian, 1 Congolese, 1 Kosovan, 1 Cuban, 1 Palestine/stateless persons) and 13 beneficiaries of subsidiary protection (6 Afghan, 2 Congolese, 2 Syrian, 1 Somali person and 2 persons of unknown nationality) obtained citizenship.
-Out of the 27 people, 1 former refugee (Afghan national) and 3 former beneficiaries of subsidiary protection (1 Afghan national and 2 persons of unknown nationality) were minors.
-The applications of beneficiaries of international protection were rejected in 59 cases: the applications of 47 refugees (breakdown by the three main nationalities : 9 Afghans, 5 Kosovan and Russian and 4 Nigerian) and 18 beneficiaries of subsidiary protection (breakdown by the three main nationalities: 10 Afghans, 2 Iranians, 2 Somalis.).[18]
-The number of applicants showed a 28% decrease in 2022, in comparison with the previous year.
+In 2023, 80 beneficiaries of international protection applied for Hungarian citizenship (41 refugees and 39 beneficiaries of subsidiary protection).
+In the same year, 22 refugees (3 Afghan, 1 Algerian, 5 Iranian, 1 Croatian, 1 Kosovo, 1 Russian, 2 Palestine/stateless persons.
+2 Cameroonian, 2 Somali, 2 persons of unknown nationality) and 5 beneficiaries of subsidiary protection (4 Afghan, 1 Iraqi) obtained citizenship.
+Out of the 27 people, 6 former refugees (2 Cameroonian nationals and 4[21] of unknown nationality) were minors.
+The applications of beneficiaries of international protection were rejected in 119 cases: the applications of 76 refugees (breakdown by the three main nationalities: 20 Afghans, 18 of unknown nationality, 8 Palestine/stateless) and 43beneficiaries of subsidiary protection (breakdown by the three main nationalities: 27 Afghans, 8 Syrian, 3 Sudanese).[22]
+The number of applicants is approximately the same as it was in 2022 (84).

 [1] Section 4(2) Citizenship Act.